-Any company can submit a project to The Structural Awards.
-The submission must be backed by a structural engineer who is a member of The Institution of Structural Engineers.
+Any company can submit a project.
+The entry must have a named structural engineer who is a member of The Institution of Structural Engineers.
 This person must be the project representative.
 All grades of membership are accepted.

 Do I need to be a member of The Institution of Structural Engineers to enter?

-Submissions must be backed by a structural engineer who is a member.
+Entries must have a named structural engineer who is a member.
 All grades of membership are accepted.

 If you are not currently a member of the Institution, rest assured it is quick and easy to join.
 We have a variety of types and grades of membership you could consider.
 Find out more about membership

-If you want to join the Institution to be able to make a submission to The Structural Awards 2017 and gain access to the benefits of membership quickly, we recommend the following two types of membership for consideration at this time.
+If you want to join the Institution to be able to make a submission to the Structural Awards 2018 and gain access to the benefits of membership quickly, we recommend the following two types of membership for consideration at this time.

 The Institution’s Affiliate Scheme offers those in a field associated with structural engineering, such as architects or civil engineers, closer association with the profession.
 You might also be a structural engineer not aiming to become professionally qualified or already be a member of another professional association.
 Find out more about the Affiliate Scheme

-Yes.
-The 2017 entry fee was £280 +VAT.
+The entry fee is £290 + VAT.
 Each project can be entered into a maximum of two principal categories.

 What forms of payment do you accept?